EMPLOYERS GUIDE

 If the candidate is successful, then they will be eligible to apply for Permanent Residency with Immigration, Refugees and Citizenship Canada.

-If needed, the candidate can also apply for a one-year work permit specific to the employer while their permanent residency application is being processed.
+If needed, the candidate can also apply for a two-year work permit specific to the employer while their permanent residency application is being processed.
 (Only necessary if they do not have a work permit or their existing work permit is about to expire).

 Employers: Frequently Asked Questions